Dixi18/Dixi18/README.md

 Hello,
-I'm a computer engineering student.
-Currently, I'm in the third semester of my studies.
+I'm a computer engineering student based in Germany.
+Currently, I'm in the fifth semester of my studies.

 I'm interested in projects and technologies involving
 * Embedded Linux and real-time applications
-  * Specifically the Yocto Project
+* Firmware development for the STM32 plattform
-* Containerization and orchestration of services
-* Infrastructure automation
-* Smaller projects involving Node.js and Python

-This list is nothing but a brief and unordered excerpt of things that I do at work, in my free time and in the university :)